anhinga/julia-flux-drafts/arxiv-1606-09470-section3/README.md

 ---

-Julia Flux `relu` is more tastefully written, compared to my `f(x)=max(0,x)`, although this difference did not play any role in the above notebooks so far:
+Julia Flux `relu` is more tastefully written, compared to my `f(x)=max(0,x)`, although this difference has not played any role in the above notebooks so far:

 ```julia
 relu(x) = max(zero(x), x)